Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * v: Verbose: include values that are rarely needed and not normally returned
 * n: include fields with null values
 * o: include obsolete fields (v3.3 and newer)
-* d: limit the depth of the reported tree to the specified number following the letter d.
+* d: limit the depth of the reported tree to the specified number following the letter 'd'.
 Objects at the maximum depth will be returned as {}.
+* a: use this only when the key requested is an array, e.g. "tools" or "move.axes".
+When an array contains a lot of data, it may not be possible to return the entire array in one go.
+This parameter directs RRF to fetch array elements starting at the number that follows the letter 'a', default 0.
+The "next" field in the reply indicates the index of the first array element that was not fetched, or 0 if there are no more elements to fetch.

 The flags string may optionally use spaces or commas to separate the individual flags